What Is a Disney Magic Mobile Service and Do You Really Want to Use It?

 • Disney World resort guests can scan at Disney World theme park parking lots to confirm their reservation.
 This is important, since guests of Disney’s resorts park for free.

 If there is one thing we love about MagicBands, it’s the speed and efficiency it brings to visiting Disney parks.
 That’s why we continue to purchase them or use old ones when we take our trips to Disney World.
-It’s far easier than pulling out a phone and tapping your way through.
+We find it far easier than pulling out a phone and tapping your way through.

 In contrast, families with MagicBands were clearing the lines much faster as each individual could tap their band and scan their print nearly simultaneously.